 Frequently Asked Questions

 The Optional Summer Residency is open to all incoming and returning optional-residency MFA students, and to returning on-campus MFA students in their second year and beyond.
+We usually offer one BFA class and for 2023 we’re offering an MFA alumni class.
 The Optional-Residency program has a July 1 start date to allow for newly admitted students to attend the summer residency in their first year.
 If students do not attend the summer residency in July of their first year, they will begin regular scheduled workshops in September.

-UBC School of Creative Writing students should subscribe to the Creative Writing Forum for details on the Optional Summer Residency including dates, sessions and speakers.
+UBC School of Creative Writing students should contact Graduate Support for details on the Optional Summer Residency including dates, sessions and speakers.

 You can attend the summer residency every summer during your degree, or just once, and you don’t have to take it at all, even if you’re an Optional Residency student – it’s optional!